 Climate change is integrated into Hasbro's business strategy as part of a broader commitment to Corporate Social Responsibility (CSR) and environmental sustainability.
 A CSR committee, chaired by the CEO and comprised by members of the Senior Management team, oversees CSR policies and initiatives including environmental sustainability.
 Our Chief Development Officer oversees climate change issues related to Hasbro owned and third-party factories, as well as owned and operated facilities.
-Additionally, the company has a formal CSR practice led by Vice President of Corporate Responsibility and Government Affairs.
+Additionally, a Senior Vice President of Global Quality Assurance is responsible for implementing environmental sustainability initiatives throughout the company and supply chain.
+The company also has a formal CSR practice led by Vice President of Corporate Responsibility and Government Affairs.
 Additionally, we have several working groups comprised of functional leaders focused on driving and executing environmental sustainability initiatives across the company: